Behind Dior’s Feminist Wave: The Legacy of Rachele Regini

 The former banking hall didn’t just host fashion.
 It surrendered to it.
 Oversized floral arrangements filled the marble space.
 Archival DIOR gowns stood on display like sacred relics.
 Roitfeld moved through the scene in her signature sunglasses, performing less as a curator and more as a high-fashion oracle.
 The space felt part shrine, part showroom.
 This wasn’t a nod to history.
 It was a reboot with strategic intent.
 DIOR wasn’t being honored.
 It was being reinstalled as luxury’s most bankable myth.

 Everyone present understood the subtext, whether they arrived in couture or pinstripes.
 DIOR is more than a brand.
 It is a cultural stock with strong long-term value.
 Through partnerships like this, heritage becomes a tradable asset.
 Under the careful stewardship of UBS, elegance was not just celebrated.
 It was monetized.
-And in that moment, tulle became just another part of the portfolio
+And in that moment, tulle became just another part of the portfolio.

 Dior vintage couture styled with latex and leather by Carine Roitfeld